 IP WHOIS Lookup

 Search for IP WHOIS information using the IP WHOIS lookup tool for any allocated IP address.
-This tool works as a type of domain IP lookup to provide you with the IP address owner’s contact information.
+This IP search tool works as a type of domain IP lookup to provide you with the IP address owner’s contact information.
 The results also show the regional Internet registry (RIR) who assigned the IP, the assigned owner, location, and abuse reporting details.
 With the tool, you can also see the number of IP addresses that are in the block assigned to the owner of the IP you search.

 To run an Internet WHOIS lookup for IP addresses, enter the IP address into the space above.
 Click "Lookup" and the tool will run a WHOIS search for the IP.
 You'll receive ARIN WHOIS data as well as information on your Internet service provider and the owner of the address.